 This zone is encircled by the Thames Estuary boundary and contains the generation on the Thames Estuary and also generation on the Essex and Kent coasts and is an exporting zone.
-The cross-channel link to RTE feeds into Sellindge and the Britned interconnector is scheduled to connect during the SYS period.
+The cross-channel link to RTE feeds into Sellindge and the Britned interconnector is scheduled to connect during the SYS period together with replanting of the existing Grain generation.
 Renewable generation is also planned to connect during the period.